phpv8/v8js/README.md

 Consider that the JS code has access to methods like `getTrace` on the exception object.
 This might be unwanted behaviour, if you execute untrusted code.
-Using `setExceptionProxyFactory` method a callable can be provided, that converts the PHP exception to not expose unwanted information.
+Using `setExceptionFilter` method a callable can be provided, that converts the PHP exception to not expose unwanted information.